Cart

 Step 9: Enjoy.

-How to Make a DIY Jockey Box
+How to make a DIY jockey box

 If you have an old cooler lying around and collecting dust, you can use a jockey box conversion kit to turn it into a DIY jockey box.
-Or, if you’re someone who has a few extra draft beer items, you might just want to purchase a few jockey box parts to complete your system.
+Or, if you’re someone who has a few extra draft beer items, you might want to purchase a few jockey box parts to complete your system.

 Step 1: Install the cooler coupling and shank.